npsang/plagiarism-checker/README.md

 # plagiarism-checker
-A Web application for Plagiarism Checker
+A Web Application for Plagiarism Checker